 In a large family, clutter tends to pile up.
 Paperwork lies on counters, school homework on tables and clothing in piles.
 When four people or more live in a home they can create a fair amount of chaos.
 When my kids moved out, they left plenty of clutter behind.
 They were always accusing me of throwing out stuff they wanted to keep so I would store it in my garage.
 I am still waiting for them to go through it many years later so they can tell me what I can discard.
 Here are some tips I used to help me when I was feeling overwhelmed by all my clutter.

-- Create a schedule – devote a certain time to decluttering every day, even if it is half an hour.
+Allocate a certain time to getting rid of clutter every day, even if it is half an hour.
 Don’t allow yourself to get distracted from your task during this time.

 I found that I began to feel much less burdened when I began to declutter.
 I couldn’t believe how much I was able throw away and I am still busy doing this, bit by bit.
-Somehow decluttering seems to have had a positive effect on my mind too.
-As I become more organized, so I feel less as though I am drowning and more like I have some control over my life.
+As I become more organized, I feel less as though I am drowning and more like I have some control over my life.